noelose/noelose/README.md

 ### SQL:
 - 📋 Writes complex queries with joins, subqueries, and aggregations..
-- 🗃️ Manages databases using MySQL and SQL Server.
+- 🗃️ Manages databases using MySQL and Microsoft SQL Server.
 - 🔧  Handles data manipulation and transformation efficiently.
 - 🚀 Optimizes queries for working with large datasets.